Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: 1 round
 A web of electricity envelops a creature you can see within range, forcing it to make a CON Save.
 On a failed Save, the target takes 4d6 Lightning damage and is [restrained](conditions.md#restrained) until the end of your next turn.
-This restraint’s escape DC is equal to your Spell Save DC.
+This restraint's escape DC is equal to your Spell Save DC.
 **Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 3 or above, you can target one additional creature for each two slot levels above 2.
 - **Classes**: Artificer, Sorcerer, Wizard
 *(Source: CS)*